Skip to content

 Item Description Corresponding Configuration Item

-Bind Listening addresses.
+Bind Listening address.
 Supports multiple, separated by commas BIND

 Secret Key Secret key.
 Used to verify requests SECRET_KEY